junxit/us-congress-bills-112/metadata.md

 - 2011-09-22 — Senate amendment proposed (on the floor): Amendment SA 634 proposed by Senator Cornyn.(consideration: CR S5853-5857, S5860-5866, S5879-5881; text: CR S5853-5854)
 - 2011-09-22 — Senate amendment proposed (on the floor): Amendment SA 650 proposed by Senator Thune.(consideration: CR S5857, S5866-5873, S5879; text: CR S5866-5867)
 - 2011-09-22 — Senate amendment proposed (on the floor): Amendment SA 651 proposed by Senator Rubio to Amendment SA 633.(consideration: CR S5857-5860, S5866, S5878; text: CR S5857-5858)
+- 2011-09-23 — Message on Senate action sent to the House.
+- 2011-10-11 — DEBATE - The House proceeded with 90 minutes of debate on the motion to concur in the Senate amendment to H.R.
+2832.
+- 2011-10-11 — Mr. Camp moved that the House agree to the Senate amendment. (consideration: CR H6771-6779)
+- 2011-10-11 — Pursuant to clause 1(c), rule 19, further proceedings on the motion to concur in the Senate amendment to H.R.
+2832 were postponed.
+- 2011-10-12 — Considered as unfinished business. (consideration: CR H6832-6836)
+- 2011-10-12 — Considered as unfinished business. (consideration: CR H6840)
+- 2011-10-12 — DEBATE - Pursuant to the provisions of H.Res.
+425, the House proceeded with further debate on the motion to concur in the Senate amendment to H.R.
+2832.
+- 2011-10-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-10-12 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 307 - 122 (Roll no. 784). (text as House agreed to Senate amendment: CR 10/11/2011 H6771-6777)
+- 2011-10-12 — POSTPONED PROCEEDINGS - At the conclusion of debate on concuring in the Senate amendment to H.R.
+2832, the Chair put the question on adoption of the motion, and by voice vote announced that the ayes had prevailed.
+Mr. McDermott demanded the yeas and nays and pursuant to clause 8(a)(1)(A) of rule 20, the Chair postponed further proceedings on the motion to concur in the Senate amendment to H.R.
+2832 until a time to be announced.
+- 2011-10-12 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 307 - 122 (Roll no. 784).(text as House agreed to Senate amendment: CR 10/11/2011 H6771-6777)
+- 2011-10-13 — Presented to President.
+- 2011-10-13 — Presented to President.
+- 2011-10-21 — Became Public Law No: 112-40.
+- 2011-10-21 — Became Public Law No: 112-40.
+- 2011-10-21 — Signed by President.
+- 2011-10-21 — Signed by President.